dogecoinfoundation/dogecoin.com/content/de/trademarks.md

 The trademark system is not perfect.
 It is complex, and cumbersome – much paperwork, such registration deadlines!
 However, they ultimately protect our community and the Dogecoin name against misuse and exploitation.
-Trademarks held by the genuine entity, means our logo and name can be better protected from misuse and made available as appropriate under transparent and accessible terms.
+Trademarks held by the genuine entity, means the logo and name can be better protected from misuse and made available as appropriate under transparent and accessible terms.
 ## What can I do to help protect the Dogecoin brand?
 Continue to use the Dogecoin meme in collaborative, exciting and fun ways.
 But please, remember